roznerx/working_with_apis/README.md

-# working_with_apis
-"Working with APIs" lesson from The Odin Project
+# "Working with APIs" for The Odin Project

+Made by **roznerx** (ignaciorosner@gmail.com)

+## Note:

+- Not exactly a project but more of exercises in order to learn how to work with APIs [similar to https://github.com/roznerx/dynamic-user-interface-interactions].